Renesans watercolours come from Poland. At the time of writing (November 2018), their website

 |Renesans Watercolours - full range dot card page 2|

-They are gentle, well behaved watercolours in a range of 70 colours.
+They are well behaved watercolours in a range of 70 colours.
 They appear not to have any ox gall added as they behave in a predictable manner, but I don't know whether that is true.
-I have read that they contain honey.
+I have read that they contain honey and a high quality gum Arabic from Kordofan region (Sudan).
 The dots rewet with ease but the colours are quite gentle - they are not super powerful to paint with like some I've tried that are almost like painting with ink.

 |Renesans Watercolours - Titanium Opaque White, Permanent Chinese White, Naples Yellow Pale, Naples Yellow Deep, Naples Yellow Reddish.|